-Tips for Asking for and Writing a Character Reference Letter
+Tips for Asking for a Character Reference Letter

-- Consider whom to ask.
-Ask someone who knows you well, and can speak to your positive qualities.
-While this can be someone you worked with in some capacity (such as someone you babysat for), this can also be someone who knows you only personally, such as a neighbor or friend.
-What matters most is that they are able to provide you an honest, positive reference.
+Consider whom to ask.
+It should be someone who knows you well, and who can speak to your positive qualities.
+What matters most is that this person will be able to provide you with an honest, positive reference.
 But avoid asking a family member whose opinion will be considered biased.

-- Provide information.
-If the person says yes, give them all the information they need to write you a reference letter.
-Tell them what job you are applying for, how to submit the letter and the deadline for submission.
-Also send them any material that might help them write the letter, such as your resume.
+Provide information.
+If the individual you've asked agrees, give her all the information she'll need to write the letter.
+Tell her what job you're applying for, how to submit the letter, and the deadline for submission.
+Give her any material that might help her write the letter, such as your resume.

-- Send a thank you note.
-Send a thank you note afterward to the writer.
-Be sure to emphasize how much you appreciate them taking the time to write you a reference.
+Send a thank you note to the writer afterward.
+Be sure to emphasize how much you appreciate him taking the time to write you a reference.